Bodhi Tree Multimedia Stock Soars on Netflix Deal, Analysts Predict 450 Rupees Price Target in 1 Year - www.lokmattimes.com

 A Promising Prospect for Savvy Investors

 Taking into account the lucrative Netflix deal, impressive financial growth, and positive investor sentiment, Bodhi Tree Multimedia Limited emerges as a potentially rewarding opportunity for those seeking to expand their investment portfolio.
-With a current share price of ₹18 and a projected surge to ₹450 in the coming year, BTML is definitely a company worth keeping a close eye on.
+With a current share price of Rs 18 and a projected surge to Rs 450 in the coming year, BTML is definitely a company worth keeping a close eye on.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app